Showwcase/hacktoberfest/README.md

 ## How to Submit the Contribution

-Once you have created the content, it's time you submit the contribution for the Hactoberfest event.
+Once you have created the content, it's time you submit the contribution for the Hacktoberfest event.
 Follow these simple steps to get there.

 1. Go to the [Issues](https://github.com/Showwcase/hacktoberfest/issues/new/choose) page and add a new issue for the **Hacktoberfest Contribution**